sputnikOS/website/src/content/blog/post3.md

 ---
 title: "SANS FOR578: The Cycle of Cyber Threat Intelligence"
-description: "A summary of The Cycle of Cyber Threat Intelligence course."
+description: "A writeup of The Cycle of Cyber Threat Intelligence webinar."
 pubDate: "June 8, 2024"
-heroImage: "/ai-1.jpeg"
+heroImage: "/probe1.jpeg"
 tags: ["education", "resources"]
 ---